 THE FUTURE.

-Historic Ithaca's flagship work-readiness and placement program, Work Preserve, teaches transferable, preservation-focused job skills, confidence, and independence through hands-on experience with experts.
-Work Preserve offers personalized, small group training in our workshop and retail store, plus a job placement program with the goal of securing employment.
-Our team helps youth-participants set employment goals, build a resume, practice interviewing, and apply for jobs—all through the lens of preservation.
+Historic Ithaca's flagship preservation skills program, Work Preserve, teaches transferable, preservation-focused job skills, confidence, and independence through hands-on experience with experts.
+Work Preserve offers personalized training to lower-middle income youth in our preservation workshop with a goal of building preservation-based skills and knowledge in a supportive, inclusive environment.

 SALVAGED GOODS